aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 99-100 Three of the above. |                                                                                                                                                                                                                                                            |

+The disease has an onset of `dice: 1d6` days and lasts for

+(1-3) `dice: 1d12` days,
-The disease has an onset of 1d6 days and lasts for (1-3) 1d12 days, (4-5) 1d4 weeks, or (6) is permanent.
-The effect is either (1-4) cumulative per time period (day or week) or (5-6) occurs only once but lasts for the duration.
+(4-5) `dice: 1d4` weeks, or
+(6) is permanent.

+The effect is either

+(1-4) cumulative per time period (day or week) or (5-6) occurs only once but lasts for the duration.

 An example of a cumulative effect would be a disease that causes a decrease of the sufferer’s Dexterity by 1 for every day they are afflicted.

 51-54.
 Gas Pockets.
 Gasses vent or gather in the location, posing a danger to travelers.
 There’s a 1-3 in 6 chance that the presence of the gas has a tangible manifestation that can potentially be noticed, such as dead animals or plants, discoloration, strange smell, etc.

-There’s a 1-3 in 6 chance the gas is not permanent but is instead released every (1-3) 1d20 rounds, (4-5) 1d20 turns, (6) 1d20 hours.
+There’s a 1-3 in 6 chance the gas is not permanent but is instead released every

+(1-3) `dice: 1d20` rounds,
+(4-5) `dice: 1d20` turns,
+(6) `dice: 1d20` hours.

 Roll again to determine how long the cloud remains before dispersing.

 Gas pockets cause . . .